DaveO-Home/embedded-acceptance-tests-vue/README.md

   npm install
 ```

   To install all required dependencies.
+Also install the global package for Brunch, `npm install brunch -g`.

 **Client:**